massgov/openmass/docs/mayflower.md

 Openmass can point to a specific version of Mayflower Artifacts built from a Mayflower branch (e.g. `patternlab/DP-1234`) by pointing to a branch alias prefixed by `dev-` (e.g. `dev-patternlab/DP-1234`) using composer.

+### Mayflower integration by default and in production
 By default, The Openmass `develop` branch and `master` branch always point to the `develop` branch of Mayflower.
 ```
 // In composer.json